lillian-alicia/stream-deck-tools/README.md

 | ![The stopwatch timer, shown on an example button](demos/main-clock/stopwatch.png?raw=true "Stopwatch") | The stopwatch readout, shown on an example button. |

 This is done using an expression, to perform a ternary comparison, which sets the output variable to either the system time, or the stopwatch readout.

 ![The expression used to return the output](demos/main-clock/expression.png?rwa=true "Expression")

+## Next Steps:
+- Re-write the "Main Clock" trigger to support a third input (and potentially more), to allow for more data to be displayed.
+- Add another trigger I've written, which allows for the creation of a Shift key, where the function and appearance of a button can be changed whist holding any "Shift" key.